Blog • Cyber Bullying • Cyber Crimes • Online Scam

 Impact refers to the degree of damage an organization may experience as a result of a threat.
 This aspect of the assessment is inherently subjective, making input from stakeholders and security experts essential.

-Consider the likelihood and impact of each risk, and grade them on a scale of low, medium, and high.
-In doing so, you will be able to create a risk matrix and identify the risks to prioritize.
+The main focus of these tools is to assess the risk level before a system gets deployed.
+Consider the likelihood and impact of each risk, recognize weak mechanisms, and grade their severity on a scale of low, medium, and high.
+In doing so, you will be able to create a risk matrix and identify mitigation strategies.

 Implement Mitigation and Control Strategies

 After prioritizing the potential risks, the organization can address them.
+The next step revolves around scaling the potential risks according to the likelihood and developing strategies for the greatest threats.
 Key steps to mitigating and controlling these risks include:

 Monitor and Review Assessment Results